igorline/slither_wiki/Vulnerabilities-Description.md

 `constant`/`pure`/`view` was not enforced prior Solidity 0.5.
 Starting from Solidity 0.5, a call to a `constant`/`pure`/`view` function uses the `STATICCALL` opcode, which reverts in case of state modification.

-As a result, a call to an incorrectly labeled function may trap a contract starting from Solidity 0.5.
+As a result, a call to an [incorrectly labeled function may trap a contract compiled with Solidity 0.5](https://solidity.readthedocs.io/en/develop/050-breaking-changes.html#interoperability-with-older-contracts).

 ### Exploit Scenario
 ```solidity